akash-singh112/cph-leetcode/README.md

 Made with ❤️ by Akash.
 If you find this extension helpful, please give it a ⭐ on [GitHub](https://github.com/akash-singh112).

-Also, if you encounter any issues, feel free to open an [issue](https://github.com/akash-singh112/issues) on GitHub.
-Feedback and suggestions are welcome!
+Also, if you encounter any issues, or have any questions, feel free to contact me at [akashsingh242678@gmail.com](akashsingh242678@gmail.com)